alexissyi/61040-portfolio/assignments/assignment2.md

 #### Preference Form

 Cooks will be able to upload their cooking preferences (distinct from availability) in a form available on the site.
-This form will allow them to specify whether they are willing to cook on their own and/or cook with another person; if they are willing to be main cook if they cook with someone else; whether they are willing to cook meat; if there's anyone they want to cook with; how many times they want to cook in the month.
+This form will allow them to specify whether they are willing to cook on their own and/or cook with another person; if they are willing to be main cook if they cook with someone else; if there's anyone they want to cook with; how many times they want to cook in the month.
 The form will lock after a certain deadline, at which point it can't be edited.

 #### Availability Form